clfs/ensure/README.md

 # ensure
 A composable CLI hash check.

+## Disclaimer
 This tool provides **no** additional security - it only prevents accidental data modification.
-If you'd like to prevent *malicious* data modification, you should use a public-key signature system.
+If you need to prevent *malicious* data modification, you should use a public-key signature system.

 ## Installation